manikya-rk/Campus-Information-Chatbot-using-Multilingual-Audio/README.md

 methods, which can deter potential students from making informed decisions about their college choices.
 ## Objectives of the Present Study
-The objectives of the proposed project are as follows:
+The objectives of the proposed project are as follows: <br>
 i.
-To build a digital assistant that aids parents and students in understanding and navigating inside the college campus ii.
-To use QR codes in campus to instantly access the information from the website iii.
+To build a digital assistant that aids parents and students in understanding and navigating inside the college campus <br>
+ii.
+To use QR codes in campus to instantly access the information from the website <br>
+iii.
 To provide information about the college, including placement records, academic
-excellence, and a wide range of courses available with fees structure iv.
+excellence, and a wide range of courses available with fees structure <br>
+iv.
 To provide the chatbot with multilingual audio and comprehension abilities